Frequently Asked Questions

 You may have as many sponsors as you wish.
 We do want to stress, however, that you are limited to 750 characters total (including spaces) of sponsors and thank you’s that can be listed in the state pageant program book and on the website next to your name.

 Deadlines are very important to us in order to make timely program preparations.
-However, we realize that unexpected circumstances can arise and that the collection of sponsorship may take longer than expected.
+However, we realize that unexpected circumstances can arise, and that the collection of sponsorship may take longer than expected.
 Therefore, extensions on due dates are available when needed.
 If you need an extension, please call or email the state pageant offices and request a new due date.

 The semi-finalists in the pageant will be named during the first portion of the pageant finals on the last day of the pageant weekend.
 No one will know who the semi-finalists are until that moment in the pageant finals show.
 All contestants will participate throughout the pageant finals show.

 Absolutely.
 The pageant finals will start with every contestant being introduced and all contestants will participate in the gown review, special awards, naming of the semi-finalists, musical performances, and naming of the titleholders.
-You will be on stage at many times during the pageant finals, even if you are not named as a semi-finalist.
+You will be on stage many times during the pageant finals, even if you are not named as a semi-finalist.

 The state pageant judging panel consists of experienced judges from the modeling industry, entertainment industry, pageant industry, media, and the business community.

-The state pageant is not televised, but videos of the state pageant will be available for sale during the state pageant weekend and the state pageant will be live-streamed via a pay per view service.
+The state pageant is not televised, but videos of the state pageant will be available for sale during the state pageant weekend and the state pageant will be live streamed via a pay per view service.

 A couple weeks prior to the state pageant weekend, you will receive an order form for both photos and videos.
 If you would like to purchase either of these items, you can simply fill out the form and turn it in to the official pageant photographer and videographer at the state pageant check-in on the first day of pageant weekend.
 In addition, you can turn in that order form anytime throughout the state pageant weekend.
 Please note that no video and no photography will be allowed during the show by event attendees.

-Your program book photo should be a head and shoulders potrait photo.
+Your program book photo should be a head and shoulders portrait photo.
 We recommend a photo with no hands or hats in the photo.
 This will be used in the state pageant program book and will in no way be judged.

 If you receive cash contributions for your registration fee, you may put that money into a money order or send a personal check.
 Please DO NOT send cash through the mail at any time.
 If your cash collected exceeds the registration fee for the state pageant, then you do not have to send in the additional cash.